ErpNetDocs/tech/modules/logistics/wms/index.md

 Pros:

 - A central planner can better allocate the worker and machine resources to fulfill the requisitions.
-- In complicated execution, the Pull System might be inapropriate.
+- In complicated execution, the Pull System might be inappropriate.
 - Worker task management is taken away from the workers and controlled centrally.

 Cons:

 - More expensive - require a central planner.
-- The efficiency of the workers depend heavily on the planner.
+- The efficiency of the workers depends heavily on the planner.

 ### Choosing The Right Strategy

 There can be other organizations of the workflow within a warehouse.
 The ERP.net data model allows implementing almost any conceivable strategy, with the most prominent ones built-in.

 However, planning the execution can be externalized to custom apps and services.
-Applying AI/ML strategies for achieving better efficiency is possible direction.
+Applying AI/ML strategies for achieving better efficiency is a possible direction.
-Also, mixing robot with human workers might require using custom strategies.
+Also, mixing robots with human workers might require using custom strategies.